thosgood/this-weeks-finds/markdown/151-200/week189.md

 thermodynamics of black holes to work out right, this forces them to assume an exponentially growing degeneracy of the eignvalues.
-However, this would lead to widely spaced spectral lines in the radiation even for large black holes, contrary to Hawking\'s calculations.
+However, this would lead to widely spaced spectral lines in the radiation even for large black holes, contrary to Hawking's calculations.
 Ashtekar has argued that this is implausible.
 In loop quantum gravity, the area eigenvalues get very densely packed for a large black hole, since one is adding up lots of different numbers of the form